 I’ll cut the sappy shit before it starts to test your barf-reflex.
 What I’m introducing, in this post, is a series of retrospective personal essays that will be detailing my time spent at the University of Wisconsin – Eau Claire during the fall semester of 2012.
 I’ve wanted to write this for a long time, and I feel like I’m making up for not blogging about it at the time.
 The intent of this series is to detail as much as I can in the way of sights, sounds, smells, so as to provide a veritable window through which the reader may gaze into my past.
 I will make sure to keep everything relevant and interesting to what might be called “overarching themes” like culture shock, the contrast between an American campus and a British one, an examination of the local region of Eau Claire versus an interpretation of the city as a microcosm of the United States as a whole, and also- for those readers interested in things like mental health- a log of how my stay on an American campus affected things like my social anxiety and tested my interpersonal skills yadda yadda.
 Ok?
 Ok.
 Let’s do this.

 Close your eyes.
 You’re a tall (6”4), skinny, uncoordinated- but if I may say strikingly handsome- British male of 19 years.
 Hear the sound of the car door shutting.
-My host mom has dropped me off outside of a huge dormitory building, “Towers North”.
+Your host mom has dropped you off outside of a huge dormitory building, “Towers North”.
 You’re standing with all your luggage- hauled all the way across the ocean to Atlanta, Georgia and driven via Elvis Week to Eau Claire, WI.

 At this stage of the journey, I was alone for the first time.
 Now I had to make good on my ability to survive on my own.
 It was this moment- the first instance of “fish out of water”- that I had long thought about since my application had been accepted.
 So we have to go back further into the memory.
 I applied for the exchange program in the fall of 2011, having only been at the University of Winchester a few weeks.
 I didn’t think I would be accepted.
 I knew that as many as 70 people were applying, of which about 15 or so would be successful.
 It seems strange now to think that I applied to study abroad so soon in my academic career- when just the concept of university and living away from home was new in and of itself.
 But the rules were plain.
 The exchange had to be for the first half of your second year only, and in the UK an arts degree is strictly 3-years.
 We don’t have situations, like in the US, where you might stay for 4 or even 5 years, and things are measured in numbers of classes or credits.
 But that’s a post for another time.